 8-28 If it is too tight, move the finger assembly in (away from you) by one division on the scale.
-If it is only a little tight, adjust you) by one division on the scale.
 If it is only a little tight, adjust the scale by only half a division.
 Replace the same pin board back in the jig, carefully aligned against the same side stop.
 Rout off the sides of the pins and test it again for fit.
 Repeat as necessary to get a good fit.